Blondie’s Debbie Harry Shares Shocking Story About David Bowie And Not Everyone Is Laughing

 — Graham Johns (@GrahamDJohns) September 30, 2019

-According to People, in another revelation, Harry wrote that in the early 1070s she and then-boyfriend Chris Stein were victims of a home invasion and that she was raped at knife-point in their New York apartment.
+According to People, in another revelation, Harry wrote that in the early 1970s, she and then-boyfriend Chris Stein were victims of a home invasion and that she was raped at knifepoint in their New York apartment.

 In a stunning admission, the “Heart of Glass” singer wrote that she was more upset by the robbery than the sexual assault.